archiewald/archiewald.github.io/_posts/2020-11-15-awesome-bookmarks.md

 ## How to handle git operations in a node app

 I tried some git specific node libraries like [nodegit](https://github.com/nodegit/nodegit) and it was a hard experience.
-I felt like I used an overcomplicated tool for basic git operations, whereas you can simply run shell command from you node script with builtin `child_process` library.
+I felt like I used an overcomplicated tool for basic git operations, whereas you can simply run a shell command from your node script with built-in `child_process` library.

 ```js
 const util = require("util");